 Also of interest is that Warren has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, the citizens of Warren rank slightly lower than the national average.
-16.82% of adults 25 and older in Warren have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Warren is nearly on par with the US average for all cities of 21.84%: 19.70% of adults 25 and older in Warren have a bachelor's degree or advanced degree.

-Warren is a very ethnically-diverse city.
+Warren is an extremely ethnically-diverse city.
 The people who call Warren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warren residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Warren include Polish, Irish, Italian, and English.
+Important ancestries of people in Warren include German, Polish, Irish, Italian, and English.

 The most common language spoken in Warren is English.
-Other important languages spoken here include Arabic and Indic languages.
+Other important languages spoken here include Polish and Arabic.